ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This field cannot appear in a trailer section.

-## RateLimit Field {#ratelimit-field}
+# RateLimit Field {#ratelimit-field}

-A server uses the "RateLimit" response header field to communicate the remaining allocation of quota for a quota partition.
+A server uses the "RateLimit" response header field to communicate the service limit for a quota policy for a particular partition key.

-The field is expressed as a Structured Fields {{STRUCTURED-FIELDS}} sf-Item that identifies the policy and its associated consumption state as parameters.
+The field is expressed as List of {{servicelimit-item}} that identifies the policy and the associated service limit.

-An origin server MAY return one or more rate limit fields.
-It MUST not return a response that contains multiple rate limit fields with the same policy value.
-Rate limit fields SHOULD use policy identifiers that correspond to policy identifiers declared in RateLimit-Policy fields.
+## Service Limit Item {#servicelimit-item}

 The allowed parameters are defined in the "Hypertext Transfer Protocol (HTTP) RateLimit Parameters Registry", as described in {{iana-ratelimit-parameters}}.